alexkyllo/pycc/README.md

 Teaching myself how to write a lexer, recursive descent parser, and x86 code generator, step-by-step.

-My aim is not to produce a high-performance compiler, but to teach myself compiler construction and hopefully provide a helpful and highly legible reference for others who are learning.
+My aim is not to produce a high-performance compiler, but to learn compiler construction and hopefully provide a helpful and highly legible reference for others who are learning.

 * Lexer: complete, except for typedef handling
 * Parser: work in progress